Crédit Lyonnais: 20th century

+In 1980, Crédit Lyonnais acquired half of Slavenburg's Bank of Rotterdam, then facing decline amid corruption allegations.
+By 1983, CL took full control and renamed it Crédit Lyonnais Bank Nederland (CLBN).

 In 1987, the bank strengthened its investment banking operation under the semi-autonomous brand Clinvest.
 Then under Jean-Yves Haberer, appointed chairman in 1988, the bank embarked on a highly aggressive expansion strategy both domestically and internationally, including by providing favorable terms of financing to politically connected projects, companies and entrepreneurs.
 In 1989 it created Crédit Lyonnais Europe, a wholly owned subsidiary that was intended to embody its leading position in what was expected to be a forthcoming European banking market consolidation.
 In 1992, it acquired Bank für Gemeinwirtschaft in Germany as part of a European development strategy that also entailed the purchase of smaller banks in Italy and Spain.
 Bad loans started mounting in 1992, however, and the bank had to disclose a large loss for its calendar year 1993.

-In the course of that expansion, Crédit Lyonnais became the leading lender to Hollywood studios in the late 1980s.
+In the course of that expansion, Crédit Lyonnais became the leading lender to Hollywood studios in the late 1980s, led by Frans Afman, head of entertainment loans at CLBN; Afman had previously begun his dealings with film studios and producers in the 1970s at Slavenburg's, which transferred to CLBN in 1983.
 Clients included independent film studios Castle Rock Entertainment, Weintraub Entertainment Group, Nelson Entertainment, Vestron Pictures, and Carolco Pictures.
-Many of these companies developed financial difficulties.
-It also financed Giancarlo Parretti's takeover of Metro-Goldwyn-Mayer in 1990 for $1.25 billion.
-However, Paretti started looting the company, fired most of the accounting staff, appointed his 21-year-old daughter to a senior financial post, and used company money to buy presents for several girlfriends.
-By June 1991, CL had had enough: under the terms of an April agreement that gave it control of Parreti's MGM stock, it fired Parretti and began a lawsuit against him.
+Many of these companies underwent financial difficulties.

+It also financed Giancarlo Parretti's takeover of Metro-Goldwyn-Mayer in 1990 for $1.25 billion (having previously financed his takeover of another CLBN client, The Cannon Group).
+However, Parretti started looting the company, fired most of the accounting staff, appointed his then 21-year-old daughter to a senior financial post, and used company money to buy lavish gifts for several girlfriends.
+By June 1991, CL's upper management, fearing that Parretti's continued ownership would bring MGM to rack and ruin, took action; under the terms of an April agreement that gave it control of Parretti's MGM stock, it fired Parretti and began a lawsuit against him.
 However, CL soon faced intense scrutiny for its dealings with Parretti.
 Overall, CL lost $5 billion from its Hollywood deals.
+Afman left the employ of CLBN entirely during this period.